benjamincrozat/content/posts/gpt-llm-ai-explanation.md

 However, don't try to think of it as a human being or even a particularly smart animal.
 You'll have a hard time making sense of this.

 GPT won't learn anything else beyond its training data.
 It doesn't work like our brains.
-I don't recommend you to see it as anything else than a next word prediction algorithm.
+It's just a next word prediction algorithm based on a statistical model of human languages.

 ## Why is GPT often referred to as a "model?"

 **GPT is called a model because it has been trained to model the statistical patterns of language.**

 More specifically, it has learned to predict the probability of a word given the previous one in a sentence, which allows it to generate text that is similar to what humans do.
+This is why the amount and quality of training data determines how smart it can be.

 ## Is GPT smart enough to be sentient?

-For now, **GPT is just a language model that gives the illusion of intelligence and is not sentient.** It isn't aware of itself and doesn't have desires.
-It's just a next word prediction algorithm and nowhere near a conscious being.
+**GPT is just a language model that gives the illusion of intelligence.** It's nowhere near an artificial being.
+Nowadays, we still don't have a precise scientific definition of consciousness.

 ## What’s the difference between GPT and ChatGPT?